 Machine guarding safety tips | Tech Ehs

-• Failed to guard operating parts on various machines in the facility.
+• Failing to guard machine operating parts

 Rewinding the scenario